If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 We don’t have to tell you that a first aid kit is something you should always have on hand in your home.
 And your car.
 And your office.
 Do you have a backpack that you take with you on weekly hikes?
 It should have a first aid kit, too.
 Like to spend your days fishing on a boat?
 There should be a kit in there as well.

 We all know that first aid kits are essential, but we often forget about them until we need them.
 Let us do you a favor and remind you to order one right now.
 First aid kits are a must-have item for everyone everywhere.
-From small everyday cuts that require bandages to natural disasters that can leave you with burns and scrapes, first aid kits have you covered for all these occurrences and more.
-Life is unpredictable, but the best first aid kits have dozens of bandages, wraps, salves and tourniquets to keep us safe.
+From small, everyday cuts that require bandages to natural disasters that can leave you with burns and scrapes, first aid kits have you covered for all these events and more.
+Life is unpredictable, but the best first aid kits are designed to prepare users for the worst and come stocked with dozens of bandages, wraps, salves and tourniquets to keep us safe.

 1. First Aid Only 299 Piece All-Purpose First Aid Kit